The Challenge: A Deeper Look

 To make packing stress-free, I’ve created a beautifully designed printable version of this checklist.
 You can hang it on your fridge, tuck it in your planner, or keep it handy while packing.

-Final Thoughts: Pack Light, Birth Bright
+Conclusion: Pack Light, Birth Bright

 Packing your hospital bag doesn’t need to be overwhelming.
 By focusing on essential birthing items that support your comfort, mobility, and mindset, you can walk into the hospital feeling confident and calm.